On the Highest Perch

 Freshly ground black pepper

-3. Cut the squashes in half with a firm chef's knife, scoop out the seeds, and brush the cavities with canola oil.
-Arrange the squashes on a baking sheet, cut side down, and bake at 400 degrees (Gas Mark 6) for 30 minutes.
+2. Wash the squashes, cut them in half with a firm chef's knife, scoop out the seeds, and brush the cavities with the canola oil.
+Arrange the squashes on the baking sheet, cut side down, and bake them for 30 minutes.

-8. Extra stuffing can be put into a covered casserole dish and baked at 350 degrees (Gas Mark 4) for 30 minutes.
+Notes: Extra stuffing can be put into a covered casserole dish and baked at 350 degrees (Gas Mark 4) for 30 minutes.

 The holidays are for toasting family unity and bonding with friends.
 And a little sweet indulgence goes a long way to enhancing the festive mood.
 Plan to have some cooked and peeled chestnuts on hand to whip up this tasty nog when unexpected visitors drop in or prepare it a day ahead for a special occasion.